Sponsorship and Hosting

 JEDI is hosted by QDR.
 Hosting entails providing technical support, managing the resources required for JEDI’s operation, and moderating the mailing list.

-JEDI policies will be decided by a group consisting of editors of five social science journals and representatives from the repositories that organized JEDI.
+JEDI policies will be decided by a group consisting of editors of five social science journals and representatives from the repositories that organized JEDI, and one ex officio member from the team engaged in active administration of the list.

 Steering committee (alphabetized by first name)